virtualcitySYSTEMS/map-ui/documentation/STATE.md

 # State
-The `State` of an app describes _the difference_ of the current applications state and the contexts it has loaded.
+The `State` of an app describes _the difference_ of the current applications state and the modules it has loaded.
 For instance, the currently active layers (or inactive layers, which would be active on startup), a style defined on an active layer, the current viewpoint are all stored within the state.

-On loading the app, the state is set **once** for each context for which the state was defined.
+On loading the app, the state is set **once** for each module for which the state was defined.
-Once all contexts for which the state was defined have been loaded once, reloading them will no longer set the state.
+Once all modules for which the state was defined have been loaded once, reloading them will no longer set the state.

 Furthermore, each plugin may provide its own state via the `getState(forUrl: boolean):*` API.
-During initialization of the plugin, the state is passed into the plugin (if the plugin is loaded in a context for which the state applies).
+During initialization of the plugin, the state is passed into the plugin (if the plugin is loaded in a module for which the state applies).
 Plugins may define any number of state parameters, for instance the current window position of their windows, include form values, drawn geometries, selected features etc. Since the state can also be used to create a link to the current application, including a subset of the state,